 Gears: A Cog in the Wheel

-Sometimes people have a difficult time with props and they wonder if changing gear ratios is the solution.
-The question usually is: “Is changing the gear ratio the same as changing the prop pitch?”
-No, it is not.
+Sometimes people have a difficult time with props and they wonder if changing gear ratios is the solution or even possible.
+Often the question asks if changing propellers is essentially the same as changing gears, it is not.
 Here’s why.

 What does this mean?
-Find where your engine is making its power most efficiently and match that up with how you’re using your boat so that getting the most out of your prop.
-If you are having a hard time getting on plane and it takes a really high pitch prop to keep you in WOT operating range, then you could probably look at your gear ratio. (keep in mind, higher numeric is a lower gear.
-First gear in your car is a higher ratio numerically than 5th gear).
+Find where your engine is making its power most efficiently and match that up with how you’re using your boat so that you can use props within a specific pitch range.
+If you are having a hard time getting on plane and it takes a really high pitch prop to keep you in WOT operating range, then you could probably look at your gear ratio. (keep in mind, higher numeric is a lower gear).
 A 1.62:1 ratio means the engine cranks 1.62 times for every prop shaft rotation.
+With new outboards, you probably won’t have a choice in gears.
+Manufacturers would be wise to offer a choice because there are so many different types of boats using the same engines.

 By having a gear ratio that lets you use a prop that keeps your engine in it’s best power-band, where you run it the most, then you’re going to be more efficient overall.
 But, the biggest mistake is assuming a lower ratio (higher numeric) is going to give you a better hole shot; it's not necessarily.
 The reason is the prop gets you out of the hole more than the gear ratio.
+Since the gears are reducing, a lower gear means the propshaft will be spinning slower at max RPM, which means you’ll have a higher pitch prop, spinning slowly; both are negatives for efficiency.
 When in doubt, on an efficient hull, opt for the taller gear; that way you can run lower pitch props.
 This often means better acceleration, mid range efficiency and top end.
-Plus, not only will your prop be more efficient, but you'll have better prop selection.
+Plus, not only will your prop be more efficient, but you'll have better prop selection as well.

 Find out where your engine makes its power as a guidline

 So, yes, you can change your prop and change your operating range but if you’re running out of prop and bogging down at your cruising speed or you can spin big props too easily, you should consider changing your gear ratio.
-The popular adage is: your prop will get you out of the hole, not your gears.
+A popular adage is: - your prop will get you out of the hole, not your gears -.
 A high pitch prop will struggle out of the hole, and be less efficient overall.

 You can get a better idea of how efficiently you are running by using a prop slip calculator like the one on the Mercury Racing site here, or by doing the math yourself.